Why can’t ever catching a taxi be simple!

 Without going into too much detail again, I have had many difficult taxi journeys, with the challenging attitudes of taxi drivers.

 I have found some drivers to be difficult and apprehensive about taking my chair and this can often lead to rude and somewhat disrespectful behavior.
+I mean why would they take us when they can they can earn twice the amount of money elsewhere, because money is everything.
+The principle is nothing.

 I know from experience that this can be a result of lack of knowledge of the spectrum of disability and ignorance towards those who are disabled and/or are in wheelchairs.